erikaris/til/03_machine_learning.md

 All estimators in ML have a `fit()` method, and depending on whether they are supervised or unsupervised, they also have a `predict()` or `transform()` method [source](https://stackoverflow.com/questions/31572487/fitting-data-vs-transforming-data-in-scikit-learn).

 ## Supervised Machine Learning
+1. Get the data and preprocess it.
-1. We have train and test data.
+2. Split the data into the train and test data.
-2. Train the train data using `.fit()`.
+3. Train the train data using `.fit()`.
-3. do prediction with `.predict()`.
+4. do prediction with `.predict()`.
-4. compute the accuracy.
+5. Evaluate: compute the accuracy.
 If using Python's sklearn, you can type something like:
     ```
     from sklearn import metrics
     accuracy = metrics.accuracy_score(y_test, y_pred)